nahmedraja/GASAL2/README.md

 args->isReverseComplement = <TRUE|FALSE>; //whether to reverse-complement the query sequence.
 args->semiglobal_skipping_head = <QUERY|TARGET|BOTH|NONE>; //ignore gaps at the begining of QUERY|TARGET|BOTH|NONE in semi alignment-global.
 args->semiglobal_skipping_tail = <QUERY|TARGET|BOTH|NONE>; //ignore gaps at the end of QUERY|TARGET|BOTH|NONE in semi alignment-global.
 args->secondBest = <TRUE|FALSE>; //whether to compute the second best score in local and semi-global algo.
-But the start-position(WITH_START) and traceback(WITH_TRACEBACK) is only computed with the best score.
+But the start-position(WITH_START) and traceback(WITH_TRACEBACK) is only computMarched with the best score.

 ```